davidtchiu/davidtchiu.github.io/teaching/cs261/hwk3.ycm/index.md

 > Only the last term in the query needs autocompleted.

 ----------------------------------------------------------
-[15pts] Comparing and Sorting
+[20pts] Comparing and Sorting

-> Your program sorts and displays the first 10 results in descending order of frequency.
+> Comparable: Your program sorts the internal array list of terms in alphabetical order immediately after the file is loaded.
+This relies on Term class implementing Comparable<Term>

-> Your program sorts the internal array list of terms in alphabetical order.
+> Comparator: Your program sorts and displays the first 10 results in descending order of frequency.
+This relies on your writing a new "Comparator" class implementing Comparator<Term>

 ----------------------------------------------------------
-[15pts] Exception Handling
+[20pts] Exception Handling

 > Your parseTermsFromFile(filename) method propagates (does not catch) a FileNotFoundException.